jessdriscoll/jessdriscoll.github.io/_posts/2018/2018-12-23-butter-tarts.md

 Bake at 450 for first 5 minutes.
 Reduce temperature to 350 and bake until the pastry is golden and mixture has puffed up.
 It will fall as it cools.

-Serve with unsweetened whipped cream and eat plain.
+Serve with unsweetened whipped cream or eat plain.
 Good warm and cold.
 Freeze well.
 Absolutely necessary Christmas tradition.